thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 ## Writing your first interactor

 In this tutorial, we will create our own `TextField` interactor.
-Although there already is a [built-in TextField](https://github.com/thefrontside/interactors/blob/v0/packages/html/src/definitions/text-field.ts) interactor, recreating it is a great way to learn all the pieces that make up an interactor while using familiar examples.
+Although there already is a predefined [TextField](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/text-field.ts) interactor, recreating it is a great way to learn all the pieces that make up an interactor while using familiar examples.

 There are four things to decide when creating an interactor:
 1. What to name and label the interactor